perone/Pyevolve/docs/source/intro.rst

 Improving Pyevolve performance
 ---------------------------------------------------------------------------
-Pyevolve, at least for the versions <= 0.6, have all modules written in pure Python, which enables some very useful features and portability, but sometimes weights in performance.
+Pyevolve, at least for versions <= 0.6, has all modules written in pure Python, which enables some very useful features and portability, but sometimes at a cost to performance.
 Here are some ways users and developers uses to increase the performance of Pyevolve:

    **Psyco**
-      Psyco is the well know Python specializing compiled, created by Armin Rigo.
-Psyco is very easy to use and can give you a lot of speed up.
+      Psyco is the well known Python specializing compiler, created by Armin Rigo.
+Psyco is very easy to use and can greatly speed up execution.

    **Cython**
       Cython is a specific language used to create C/C++ extensions for Python, it is based